NeginAz/ECG_Heartbeat_Categorization/README.md

     - Created a validation set from the training set to ensure fair model evaluation.
     Divided the test set into:
     - Regular Test Set (used for final evaluation).
-    - Holdout Set (later used to test model robustness against noisy and shifted data).␣␣ The validation set was balanced, meaning each class had an equal number of samples.
+    - Holdout Set (later used to test model robustness against noisy and shifted data).

+    The validation set was balanced, meaning each class had an equal number of samples.

 ### 3. Data Augmentation Techniques